4.0 Cooling Installation

 1. Connect seawater pump to Seakeeper dedicated through-hull fitting.
 A strainer and seacock valve should generally be installed between the seawater inlet and the pump.

-4. Required flow rate is 2 GPM (7.6 LPM) minimum and 6 GPM (22.7 LPM) maximum.
+4. The required flow rate is 2 GPM (7.6 LPM) minimum and 6 GPM (22.7 LPM) maximum.

-1. If no other method of confirming flow is available, discharge line may be temporarily diverted to a bucket.
+1. If no other method of confirming flow is available, the discharge line may be temporarily diverted to a bucket.
 Flow is calculated from time to fill a known volume.

 2. Flowrates in excess of 6 GPM (22.7 LPM) could affect heat exchanger life.